-Dedicating time to learning about time management may feel a waste of time in itself, after all you could be getting on with actual work!
-But understanding time management and learning how to apply it to everyday work and tasks can be hugely beneficial.
-And save enormous amounts of time in the future.
+Dedicating time to learning about time management may feel a waste of time in itself, after all you could be getting on with actual work.
+But understanding time management and learning how to apply it to everyday work and tasks can be hugely beneficial, and it’ll save time in the future.

 - Your work being more productive and efficient

 - A greater awareness of goals and how to reach them

 - Others knowing they can rely on you

 - Always feeling like you are behind and failing

 - A bad reputation

 - Poor work quality

 It is never too late to learn about time management techniques, regardless of your position.
 We all pick up bad habits, by applying time management techniques you can ensure you are working to your greatest ability.